Using Microsoft Entra application proxy to publish on-premises apps for remote users

-- The IT administrator opens ports 80 and 443 to outbound traffic and allows access to several URLs that are needed by the connector, the App Proxy service, and Azure AD.
+- The IT administrator opens ports 80 and 443 to outbound traffic and allows access to several URLs that are needed by the connector, the App Proxy service, and Microsoft Entra ID.

-- The admin signs into the Azure portal and runs an executable to install the connector on an on-premises Windows server.
+- The admin signs into the Microsoft Entra admin center and runs an executable to install the connector on an on-premises Windows server.

 - The connector starts to "listen" to the App Proxy service.

-- The admin adds the on-premises application to Azure AD and configures settings such as the URLs users need to connect to their apps.
+- The admin adds the on-premises application to Microsoft Entra ID and configures settings such as the URLs users need to connect to their apps.

-For more information, see Plan an Azure AD Application Proxy deployment.
+For more information, see Plan a Microsoft Entra application proxy deployment.